 Kate is heavily involved in Cleveland’s entrepreneurial community as the Chair of the JumpStart Leader’s Council and serving on the DigitalC Fund Advisory Board.
 Kate was a member of the varsity volleyball team at the University of Chicago, where she received her BA and MBA.
 She was born and raised in Hartville, OH, but now resides in Rocky River.
 When she’s not working on building Wisr, Kate is probably practicing yoga, spending time on Lake Erie, playing with her dog, or enjoying good conversation over a glass of wine.

 As Wisr’s Director of Marketing, Anna oversees the company’s digital and in-person marketing strategy.
 This includes programming design and coordination of the HIGHER summit series and Wisr Academy learning hub.

 Prior to joining Wisr, Anna worked in Deloitte Consulting’s Human Capital practice.
 In her work as a human capital consultant, Anna focused on guiding her Fortune 500 clients - and their people - through transformational change.
 Whether managing enterprise communications, redesigning organizational structures, or developing culture and engagement workshops, her priority has always been to create space for people to be their best at work.

 The summit will take place on August 6, 2019 from 8:30 AM to 4:00 PM in Hartford, CT.
-Stay tuned as specific details about the venue are released.
+We'll gather at the Upward co-working space in downtown Hartford.

 We provide all the materials you'll need in addition to a light breakfast, a catered luncheon, and an afternoon snack.
 Gluten free, vegetarian, and vegan options will be available.